Speech-Language Pathology, M.S.

 Certification of Clinical Competency

 Only students who complete the degree requirements, including the Praxis Examination in Speech-Language Pathology, are eligible for certification of clinical competency by the American Speech-Language-Hearing Association.
-Those students who intend to apply for New York State teacher certification as “Teachers of Students with Speech and Language Disabilities (TSSLD),” must present course work as described in option (b) or (c) of the matriculation requirements for the M.S. in education, teacher of students with speech and language disabilities, or must complete an additional three graduate credits in the School of Education as follows: SEED 7500X.
+Students who intend to apply for New York State teacher certification as “Teachers of Students With Speech and Language Disabilities (TSSLD),” must present coursework as described in option (b) or (c) of the matriculation requirements for the M.S. in education, teacher of students with speech and language disabilities, or must complete an additional three graduate credits in the School of Education as follows: SEED 7500X.

 Student Learning Outcomes